U.S. Route 83 in Texas: Route description

 US 83's southern terminus is at a concurrency with I-69E/US 77 on the south side of Brownsville at the Brownsville – Veterans Port of Entry at the US/Mexico border.
 It remains co-signed with I-69E/US 77 until Harlingen, where I-69E/US 77 makes a sharp turn northward and US 83 maintains a westerly route to McAllen, concurrent with I-2 until Peñitas.
 From there, the highway roughly parallels the Rio Grande until Laredo where it makes a northwesterly turn toward Carrizo Springs, the seat of Dimmit County.
 The speed limit on US 83 is briefly 75 mph through Dimmit County.

 Merging with I-35 just south of downtown, US 83 remains co-signed with the interstate until an exit at Botines.
 From there, it continues northward, intersecting with I-10 just south of Junction.
 US 83 is co-signed with I-10 for approximately 8 mi, turning northward and leaving I-10 at the Kimble County Airport.

 After continuing northward through several rural western Texas towns, US 83 then merges with US 84 east of Tuscola, where it makes a sharp turn back to the north.
 US 83/84 remains a co-signed route until Abilene, where US 84 turns to the northwest and US 83 remains northbound, merging with US 277 on the west side of the city.
 US 83/277 remains a co-signed route until approximately 2 mi north of Anson, where US 277 turns northeast, and US 83, northwest.

 After merging with US 380 in Aspermont and briefly sharing a route, US 83 continues northward, merging with US 62 in Paducah.
 US 83/62 continues as a co-signed route until approximately 15 mi south of Wellington, where US 62 makes a sharp turn eastward, leaving US 83 to continue northward, where it crosses into Oklahoma approximately 6 mi north of Perryton.

+Future

+TxDOT is planning to upgrade multiple portions of the US 83 corridor to interstate highway standards.
+Long-term plans call for I-2 to be extended along the US 83 corridor to Laredo, where it will terminate at I-69W.
+On March 15, 2022, a bill was signed by President Joe Biden that added the extension of I-27 north to Raton, New Mexico, and south to Laredo to the Interstate Highway System.
+The extension would utilize the US 83 corridor between Carrizo Springs and Laredo.
+Part of the I-14 project also includes upgrading US 83 to interstate highway standards between I-10 in Junction and US 87 (Future I-14N) in Eden.
+The routing will also include an interchange with US 190 (Future I-14S) in Menard.